 For project management, which involves tracking activities, managing and accomplishing tasks, meeting deadlines, making to-do lists, and whatever else you may need to ensure your project’s success, there are also many software solutions.
 Depending mostly on the size of your team, as well as the customization these tools offer, you can undoubtedly find the right one for you.
 Among the most commonly used software are Basecamp, Teamwork Projects, Asana and Trello.

-For measuring productivity and retaining control, there has been a surge of automated time tracking and employee monitoring software in the past few years.
+For measuring productivity and retaining control, there has been a surge of automated time tracking, office and remote employee monitoring software in the past few years.
 Such software provides employers with insight into their remote staff’s workday, thus allowing them to analyze their employees’ overall productivity, and where there is room for improvement.
 The tools such as WorkPuls also generate time and attendance reports, productivity statistics and trends, time allocation per projects/clients, and much more.